 What You Should Know Before Buying Natural Diapers

-This can make choosing diapers quite overwhelming, and you may need to try several options first before finding out what works for your baby and your family.
+With so many options available, it can be overwhelming, and you may need to try several brands before finding out what works for your baby and your family.

-If you decide to go the natural route, there are several things you should be looking for in a diaper:
+If you decide to go the natural route, there are several things you should look for in a diaper:

-- Fewer chemicals: The less synthetics, the more natural a diaper will be.
+- Fewer chemicals: The fewer synthetics used, the more natural a diaper will be.
 Look for diapers that are free of fragrances, dyes, GMOs, chlorine, latex, phthalates, and other allergens and irritants.

-- Eco-friendliness: True eco-friendly diapers will be made with biodegradable materials and will have packaging that is recyclable.
+- Eco-friendliness: True eco-friendly diapers will be made with biodegradable materials and have recyclable packaging.

-- Fit: Every baby is different, therefore one diaper may fit your baby better than others.
+- Fit: Every baby is shaped differently; therefore, one diaper brand may fit your baby better than others.
 Find an eco-friendly diaper with a great fit around the waist and legs so you won’t have to deal with leaks and blowouts.

-It may be difficult to find the entire checklist in a diaper though, so you will need to choose what is most important to you and ultimately, what works best for your baby.
+It may be difficult to find the entire checklist in a diaper, so you will need to decide which features are most important to you and what works best for your baby.

 Naty disposables are eco-friendly diapers that are gentle on your baby’s skin and kind to our planet.
-Made with biodegradable and natural, sustainable materials, they are pretty much the closest thing you’ll get to cloth diapering without all the dirty diaper laundry.
+These diapers are made with biodegradable and natural, sustainable materials and are the closest thing you’ll get to cloth diapering without all the dirty diaper laundry.

-They are beautiful, comfy, and green all at the same time, and you won’t have to worry about your baby being exposed to harmful chemicals while wearing them.
+They are beautiful, comfy, and green, and you won’t have to worry about your baby being exposed to harmful chemicals while wearing them.

 - Completely free of irritants and allergens.